Code-Institute-Submissions/milestone-project-114/README.md

 ### Creating an Account

-To test the full user functionality of the site, first a superuser account was created using the handle() function inside makesuper.py.
+To test the full user functionality of the site, first, a superuser account was created using the handle() function inside makesuper.py.
 This can be called in the terminal by using the following command:

     - `python3 manage.py makesuper`

-This account has the ability to log in, and access the Django admin templates.
+This account can log in, and access the Django admin templates.

-A test account was then created as a simualtion of an anonymous user.
+A test account was then created as a simulation of an anonymous user.
 The login forms were tested by intentionally providing an email address without the proper syntax, and a password deemed too short by the form constraints.
-After signing up successfully, the user is able to confirm this after email validation by navigating to the user's profile page and observing the Signup Free 'ACTIVE' status within the profile's subscription information.
+After signing up successfully, the user can confirm this after email validation by navigating to the user's profile page and observing the Signup Free 'ACTIVE' status within the profile's subscription information.

 ### Signing up to a Subscription